 Red: High capacity magazines (high capacity mags hold 10+ rounds)

 Purple: Contract overrun guns.
 Can be sold to anyone, and are not required to meet MAP pricing.
 Could be just overseas/export contract overruns.
 When Glock is building pistols to fulfill a contract, they will manufacture about 2% more than the quantity needed.
 This is so that if some of the pistols fail quality tests, there are still enough on hand to fill the contract.
 These don’t usually show the quantity or capacity of the magazines on the label in the normal middle-lower space.
-And they often don’t show the type of sites or trigger weight in the upper-middle space.
-It’s also common for the SKU to not follow the typical convention that I have outlined in Product SKU Number Breakdown.
+And they often don’t show the type of sights or trigger weight in the upper-middle space.
+It’s common for the SKU to not follow the typical convention that I have outlined in Product SKU Number Breakdown.